Leafwing-Studios/Emergence/design/src/production-chains/index.md

 Colony sims generally have chains of length one to three, and even most factory builders end up with a chain length of one to four.

-This has a massive complexity cost, but adds a lot of [depth](../glossary.md#depth-and-complexity).
+Increasing this has a massive complexity cost, but adds a lot of [depth](../glossary.md#depth-and-complexity).
-Extending this further can be done, but requires some combination of:
+Increasing this well (from a game-design perspective) requires some combination of:

 - simpler, less effective early recipes to slowly teach the player
   - this is the strategy taken by the AngelBob's mod pack for Factorio: iron plates can be produced in many different ways, and only slowly becomes more complex